1966 Nickel Value (2026 Guide): Errors List & No Mint Mark Worth

 1966 SMS Special Strike DCAM Nickel Value

-Authentication requires careful examination, as genuine DCAM SMS coins show subtle flow lines in fields that distinguish them from true proofs.
-Some sellers artificially enhance contrast through cleaning or haze removal to mimic cameo effects.
+Authentication requires care.
+Genuine DCAM SMS coins show subtle flow lines in the fields that distinguish them from true proofs.
+Some sellers attempt to enhance contrast through improper cleaning or haze removal to simulate cameo effects.
+Certified examples from PCGS or NGC remove this risk entirely.

 1966 SMS Special Strike DCAM Nickel Price/Grade Chart